mspnp/aks-baseline/03-aad.md

    In the [`cluster-rbac.yaml` file](./cluster-manifests/cluster-rbac.yaml) and the various namespaced [`rbac.yaml files`](./cluster-manifests/cluster-baseline-settings/rbac.yaml), you can uncomment what you wish and replace the `<replace-with-an-aad-group-object-id...>` placeholders with corresponding new or existing AD groups that map to their purpose for this cluster or namespace.
 You do not need to perform this action for this walk through; they are only here for your reference.

    :bulb: If your tenants are the same, you will allow Azure RBAC to be the backing store for your Kubernetes RBAC, so you will transparently make these group associations to [Azure RBAC roles](https://docs.microsoft.com/azure/aks/manage-azure-rbac) in the cluster deployment step.
-Above in the steps you created the Azure AD security group that is going to be a namespace reader, that Group ID will be associated with the 'Azure Kubernetes Service RBAC Reader' Azure RBAC built in role.
+Above in the steps you created the Azure AD security group that is going to be a namespace reader, that Group ID will be associated to the 'Azure Kubernetes Service RBAC Reader' Azure RBAC built in role.

 ### Next step